Archive for November 2011

 Various git things I’ve had to look up from time to time.

-(Always, while doing anything dangerous, have a gitk window open.
+Always, while doing anything dangerous, have a gitk window open.
 Look, don’t guess.
+(Haven’t used gitk in a while.)
 And if you’re sharing your repository publicly, you can forget about most of the below.)

 * Reset HEAD to the given commit